 Some years later we had roped another friend of ours, Jon (who I do not think has streamed with us yet, but we will likely rectify that) into the game, and that boy took to the art of the Paladin so fast and so hard and with such lore-consuming vigor that I dubbed him Knight of the Silver Handjob.

-Meanwhile, Jake had already played on and off for some time, but he and I didn’t meet until 2009, and that was through a different MMO-like situation that we will likely one day expound upon*.
-I can never remember what the exact circumstances of his on and off were, but most of the time the “on” was “hey dude we’re getting back into WoW again” and the “off” was “it has been three months since any of us logged in”.
+Meanwhile, Morgan had already played on and off for some time, but she and I didn’t meet until 2009, and that was through a different MMO-like situation that we will likely one day expound upon*.
+I can never remember what the exact circumstances of her on and off were, but most of the time the “on” was “hey bud we’re getting back into WoW again” and the “off” was “it has been three months since any of us logged in”.
 I could never stick with it usually because of school and/or work, or because too many other really awesome games were there just waiting to be played†.

 In the most recent hurrah prior to this one, we decided to all get the gang back together once again on the lovely realm of Wyrmrest Accord, which is best known for being the RP server where people aren’t constantly fucking.
 This realization was more or less deflated when we encountered a couple of night elves in Goldshire getting their textual bone on at a lake.
 Unable to get them to put their clothes back on, we decided the best course of action would be to throw jack-o-lanterns on their heads.